fr3ts0n/AndrOBD/README.md

 #### Internet promotion

-* Big hands to [aha999](https://github.com/aha999/) for a fancier Readme, promoting [AndrOBD on Reddit](https://www.reddit.com/r/AndrOBD/) and for many ideas to improve AndrOBD.
+* Big hands to [aha999](https://github.com/aha999/) for a fancier Readme, community help and many ideas to improve AndrOBD.

 #### Hosting translations